 For the purposes of this guide, a political entity is a political party, candidate, or elected lawmaker (e.g., a member of Parliament or member of the Legislative Assembly).
-Governments collect your personal information when creating their voters lists.
+Governments collect your personal information when creating their voters lists and register of electors.
+This information is shared with political entities through the voters lists.
 The same legislation that empowers them to carry out elections obligates governments to share at least some of that personal information with political entities.
 Political entities can also gather your personal information in other ways (e.g., newsletter sign-ups and party donations).
-Personal information that is gathered through voters lists is regulated by election legislation.
+Personal information included on voters lists is regulated by election legislation.

-While this is an evolving legal issue, political entities are not currently governed by public sector or private sector privacy legislation like the Privacy Act or Personal Information Protection and Electronic Documents Act (“PIPEDA”) (Bourgeois, Spindler Election Law in Canada, 2nd Ed., LexisNexis Canada, 2021).
-This is because political parties are not government agencies, but they also are not businesses.
+While this is an evolving legal issue, political entities are not currently governed by public sector or private sector privacy legislation like the Privacy Act or Personal Information Protection and Electronic Documents Act (“PIPEDA”) because they are neither government agencies nor businesses (Donald J Bourgeois & Jessica Spindler with Susan B Campbell, Election Law in Canada, 2nd ed (Toronto: LexisNexis, 2021)).
+The sole exception is BC’s Personal Information Protection Act, which the BC Supreme Court has found to apply to Federal political parties [Liberal Party of Canada].
 Whether provincial privacy legislation, such as Alberta’s Freedom of Information and Protection of Privacy Act, should apply to political entities is up for active debate.
 Click here for more information.

 It’s a universal experience to receive an unsolicited phone call or text message from a political party, even without knowing how they got your contact information.
 Wondering if this is legal is likely just as universal.